devshashtag/reactapp/README.md

 ## devshashtag todo
 - [x] scroll to top in pages/courses/javascript.html
 - [x] \_variables move the sizes to the bottom of the colors
+- [ ] fix size of each cart in learning-steps
+- [ ] use components/\_main-banner for learning-steps banner
 - [ ] create footer template in display.js
 - [ ] add footer with js
 - [ ] add footer to all pages